Vizzuality/cartodbtileserver/README.md

   Start the server by typing:

-    $ ./run.sh

-  Or:

-    $ node app.js
+    $ node app.js development hightile

   Then visit http://localhost:3000/.
-Choose a style type and a postgis subquery.
+Choose a style type and a postgis table.

-## A note on styles

-  Mapnik supports applying arbitrary styles to layers, but for the results to be reasonable you have to apply reasonable styles.
-For example a PointSymbolizer will work against either point geometries or polygon geometries, but a PolygonSymbolizer will not render anything if applied to point geometries.